Connecticut fishing license: Cost, Who Needs one & How To Buy

 The Fisheries and Wildlife Divisions of the Department of Energy and Environmental Protection receive the majority of their funding through federal grants.
 Two grant programs, the Federal Aid in Wildlife Restoration and the Federal Aid in Sport Fish Restoration, have been particularly important.
 These programs were initiated by sportsmen and conservationists to provide states with funding for fish and wildlife management and research, habitat acquisition, and sportsmen education programs.
 Another important funding program is State Wildlife Grants, which is aimed at preventing wildlife from becoming endangered.

 Yes.
-A free lifetime license for seniors (age 65 and older) is available and is needed to be renewed at no cost each year.
+A free lifetime license for seniors (age 65 and older) is available and needs to be renewed at no cost each year.

 Photo of author